aprksy/labkit/docs/commands/down.md

 ## Behavior

 labkit down safely shuts down lab components while protecting shared infrastructure.
 ### Assumption

 1. You are inside a valid lab directory (contains `lab.yaml`)
-2. Incus daemon is running
+2. The selected backend daemon is running (Incus, Docker, etc.)
 3. Required nodes are declared via requires_nodes in `lab.yaml`
-4. Shared infrastructure uses `user.pinned=true` if it should never be stopped
+4. Shared infrastructure uses backend-specific pinned configuration if it should never be stopped

 The command:

 1. Reads `lab.yaml` to determine:
     - Local nodes (from `nodes/` directory)
     - Required external nodes (from requires_nodes)
+    - Backend to use (from `backend` field)

-2. Checks current state of containers via `incus list`
+2. Checks current state of nodes via the selected backend
 3. Builds an action plan:
     - First: Stop local nodes (filtered by `--only` if used)
     - Then: Optionally stop required nodes (if `--suspend-required` or `--force-stop-all`)

-4. Respects `user.pinned=true` unless `--force-stop-all` is used
+4. Respects backend-specific pinned configurations unless `--force-stop-all` is used
 5. Skips refcount checks for now (future: check `user.required_by=`)
 6. Shows full plan (in `--dry-run` mode)
 7. Executes actions in order